tlrobinson/streampunk.js/README.md

 Note the use of a generator function, which allows `yield`ing of the Promises returned by `send` and `receive`.
 These methods use `Stream`'s backpressure facilities (`write()` returning false and the `drain` event) internally to pause execution.
 The process ends when the generator function returns (regardless of whether the output streams have been closed).

+### Stream

+Ports are just Node `Streams`, so you can pipe between them:

+    function copier() {
+      this.input("IN").pipe(this.output("OUT"));
+    }

+This uses `Stream`'s `pipe` API to pipe the input to the output (automatically handling back-pressure, and closing the output stream when the input stream ends)

+The `StreamAdapter` component (and `WrapIP` and `UnwrapIP` Transform streams) can be used to adapt Node streams.

 ### Reactive

+The following is much more verbose, but demonstrates using the raw EventEmitter/Stream API:

     function copier() {
       this.input("IN").on("data", (ip) => {